Measuring the frequency dynamics of financial connectedness and systemic risk: Measuring connectedness in frequency domain

-Because the introduced relationship is an identity and the integral is linear operator, sum over disjoint intervals covering the entire range $(-\pi, \pi)$ will recover the original GFEVD.
-The following remark formalizes the fact.
+Because the introduced relationship is an identity and the integral is a linear operator, summing over disjoint intervals covering the entire range $(-\pi, \pi)$ will recover the original variance decomposition.
+The following remark formalizes this fact.

 \begin{remark} Denote by $d_s$ an interval on the real line from the set of intervals $D$ that form a partition of the interval $(-\pi, \pi)$, such that $\cap_{d_s \in D} d_s = \emptyset, $ and $\cup_{d_s \in D} d_s = (-\pi, \pi)$.
-Due to the linearity of integral and the construction of $d_s$ we have \end{remark}
+Due to the linearity of integral and the construction of $d_s$, we have \end{remark}

-Using the spectral representation of GFEVD, it is straightforward to define connectedness measures on a given frequency band that mimic the measures defined in \citep{diebold2012better}.
+Using the spectral representation of generalized variance decomposition, it is straightforward to define connectedness measures on a given frequency band.